PART I : Wrong definition

 General meaning of game is role play: games immerse yourself in characters, in situations, in contexts, in imaginary worlds, etc. Playing means interpreting a role in a context other then the usual.

 Most of games stops at traditional game mechanics (jump, run, fight, shoot, puzzles solving, etc.)., they offers only challenges, sometimes embedded in stories told through cut scenes and flavoured with some contents.
 That’s good, but not the best way to art.
 In the last two decades game designers like Fumito Ueda tried to strictly bond game mechanics to mature contents, deep feelings and emotions, intellectual thoughts etc. so they created new game mechanics (see ICO (2001) and its cooperative and empathic game mechanics).
 The existential long rides in the metaphysical land of Shadow of The Colossus (2005) are perhaps one of the first inspiration sources for modern Walking Simulators.
 Also Shenmue I & II (2000, 2001) have something of a Walking Sim.
-Another example of not physical mechanics borrowed from RPG and interactive drama are multiple choices dialogues; they have been used in Firewatch, considered one of the best WSs.
+One major influence for WSs was The Night Journey (2007, Bill Viola, USC Game Innovation Lab), one of the earliest experimental art games conceived; the game has been exhibited in galleries worldwide.
+It’s been recently released for PS4 and PC (26 june 2018).